Captain Kangaroo: Changes in setting and duration

 The May 17, 1971, episode had two major changes on the show: The Treasure House was renovated and renamed "The Captain's Place" and the Captain replaced his navy blue coat with a red coat.
 In September 1981, CBS shortened the hour-long show to a half-hour, briefly retitled it Wake Up with the Captain, and moved it to an earlier time slot; it was moved to weekends in September 1982, and returned to an hour-long format.
 CBS canceled Captain Kangaroo at the end of 1984.

 Longevity record

 Captain Kangaroo was the longest-running American network children's television show until 1997 when it was surpassed by Mister Rogers' Neighborhood, which itself was surpassed by Sesame Street in 2003.
-Captain Kangaroo is still far and away the longest running children's TV series by episode count with 6,090 episodes.
+Captain Kangaroo is still far and away the longest-running children's TV series by episode count with 6,090 episodes.
 When one counts the 65 edited versions (severely altered re-runs) that aired on PBS the episode count goes up to 6,155.
-Second-place holder Sesame Street has aired 4,731 episodes till now.
+As of October 2024, second-place holder Sesame Street has aired 4,731 episodes.